criticalcsed/criticalcsed/program.md

 Two groups can participate:

 * Fully-enrolled STEP graduate students staying for a 5th quarter.
+We will share information throughout your time in STEP and post enrollment information in Winter quarter of each year.

-* In-service teachers with prior teaching experience who want deeper preparation in critical CS pedagogy.
-Teachers can enroll à la carte in individual courses or join for the full program.
-If you are interested, write [Amy J. Ko](mailto:ajko@uw.edu) for details.
+* In-service teachers with prior teaching experience who want deeper preparation in critical CS pedagogy and to pursue the state's CS endorsement.
+Teachers can enroll in the three pedagogy courses, but skip the field expeirence, for a total of 9 credits.
+Teachers enroll as [non-matriculated students](https://www.nondegree.uw.edu/tuition-fees/), which are charged per credit, though we often have funding to cover some or all of tuition from state grants.
+We will post an application form in February of each year; registration occurs in March and classes begin at the end of March/beginning of April through mid-June.

-Undergraduates may not participate; the program assumes at least a year of full-time education or experience in secondary teaching.
-However, we highly encourage you to apply to STEP to get this experience!
+Undergraduates may not participate.
+The program assumes at least a year of full-time education or experience in secondary teaching.
+However, we highly encourage you to apply to STEP to pursue middle or high school teaching endorsements in the state.

 ## What courses does the endorsement include?